Greenstand/treetracker-decisions/0003-use-of-social-login.md

 ## Considered Options

-1. Do not implement SSO
+1. Do not implement social login
-2. Implement SSO for all providers supported by Keycloak
+2. Implement social login for all providers supported by Keycloak
-3. Implement SSO only for providers that are deemed philosophically aligned with values shared by Greenstand engineers.
+3. Implement social login only for providers that are deemed philosophically aligned with values shared by Greenstand engineers.

 <!--
 ## Decision Outcome